oscarpr22/recipe-site-traffic-project/README.md

 The exam consisted of solving a business problem: predicting which food recipes would be popular (recipes with high traffic) on the company website.
 The goals of the exam were to clean the data, explore key features, and build a predictive model to help the business make data-driven decisions.
-Since this is a Binary Classification problem, to address the problem two Machine Learning algorithms were implemented and compared: Logistic Regression and Random Forest Classifier.
+Since this is a Binary Classification problem, two Machine Learning algorithms were implemented and compared: Logistic Regression and Random Forest Classifier.